BrianHenryIE/SortonsEvents-iOS/README.md

 ### About

 The About tab was added so people can communicate with me.
 The app stopped working for a few weeks when Facebook deprecated an API I was using.
 Nobody told me!
-The view is a static UITableView show basic About, Changelog, and Privacy Policy information in a UIWebView, and now people can email me feedback (MFMailComposeViewController), share the app (UIActivityViewController) and rate the app (UIApplication.shared.openURL!).
+The view is a static UITableView showing basic About, Changelog, and Privacy Policy information in a UIWebView, and now people can email me feedback (MFMailComposeViewController), share the app (UIActivityViewController) and rate the app (UIApplication.shared.openURL!).

 ## Resources